 - 9.23.
 Thread the 12" braided line onto the bottom of the reservoir and the bulkhead fitting.
 Locate the reservoir for appearance and convenience of servicing. - 9.24.
 Mark the location on the firewall for fasteners. - 9.25.
 Tighten the clamp to body at the desired height using 1/8" Allen wrench.
 Do not over-tighten as it will distort the body and make installing the cap difficult.
 Loosen cap slightly and re-snug to verify it is not bound up. - 9.26.
 Install the clamp and reservoir then remove the cap to make sure it will come on and off. - 9.27.
-Hold the elbow fitting with a 7/16" wrench under the dash, torque the line-end to 25 ft/lbs, wrist tight.
+Hold the elbow fitting with a 7/16" wrench under the dash, torque the line-end to 25 ft/lbs, wrist tight. - 9.28.

-- 9.28.
 Torque the line-end to the reservoir 15-25 ft/lbs, wrist tight.
-Watch for reservoir body slipping in clamp. - 9.29.
+Watch for reservoir body slipping in clamp.

 At this point the installation of the Stealth master cylinder system is complete.
 You will be left with a single AN4 open port for the line going to the slave cylinder of choice.
 The same instructions must be performed for attaching the braided line to the bulkhead fitting.

-Use the supplied red threaded cap to cover the open port.
-The red threaded plug is not used but supplied for your convenience. - 9.30.
+- 9.29.
 Re-assemble your vehicle at the dash to include the instrument cluster and steering column, if removed.
-Verify there is no interference of electrical wire or ducting to the Stealth system. - 9.31.
+Verify there is no interference of electrical wire or ducting to the Stealth system. - 9.30.
 Remove the cardboard and re-install the seat.